 If you want butterflies to reproduce in your garden, this can be more challenging than just attracting them.
 Host plants or caterpillar food plants are where the butterfly raises their caterpillars.

 Again, like the nectar plants, each species of butterfly have different preferences for host plants.
 As Monarchs thrive on milkweeds, others feast on buckwheats and some even on veggies and herbs like fennel and parsley.

 Consider the Area where you'll Plant

-While most butterflies are attracted to nectar plants, there are some butterflies who prefer rotting fruit.
+While most butterflies are attracted to nectar plants, some butterflies prefer rotting fruit.
 A small hanging planter can be used to place fruits.
-Some butterflies that are attracted to rotting fruits are malachite, red-spotted purple, mourning cloak and tawny emperors.
-The problem with fruit feeders is that it’ll attract a lot of other uninvited critters such as ants on the top of the list.
+Some butterflies that are attracted to rotting fruits are malachite, red-spotted purple, mourning cloak, and red emperors.
+The problem with fruit feeders is that it'll attract a lot of other uninvited critters such as ants on the top of the list.

 Plan your Landscape